-Table 5: Entitlement Matrix
+Table 4: Entitlement Matrix

 Type of Loss Scope Who is entitled Entitlements Responsible for the Delivery of the Entitlement Comments movement of machinery and spoil generated during construction 2.2 Land used by the contractor for labor camp, construction yard and stores damaged property to the original form.
 Cash or kind compensation at replacement value by contractor, if the loss is non-revocable (that cannot be restored or reestablished).
 Lease fee at replacement value will be provided to the land or building owner or user of the land or building if rented out.
 Land should be returned to the owner/user at the end of temporary acquisition period after fully restoring it to its original condition or improved as agreed with the AP. on a rental rate with the owner or user of the land that will be temporarily used for construction activities.
 Project and the contractor to ensure that persons other than the owner affected as a result of temporary acquisition are also compensated for loss of at least 3 months income.
 B. Loss of Income Generating Sources and Assets 3.
-Loss of income of small vendors Business affected temporarily during project 4.1 Non-mobile business operators on footpaths of road Affected Venders will be notified at least 1 month in advance of the construction date by the Project.
+Loss of of vendor f income small s Business affected temporarily during project 4.1 Non-mobile business operators on footpaths of road Affected Venders will be notified at least 1 month in advance of the construction date by the Project.
 Super vision consultant/contr actor to deliver short term compensation The EA and project supervision consultant will ensure payment is made prior to physical displacement.

-Type of Loss Scope Who is entitled Entitlements Responsible for the Delivery of the Entitlement Comments construction extension/upgr ade projects One-time assistance allowance of 15 days' minimum wage for the vender for loss of income.
-I С .
+Type of Loss Scope Who is entitled Entitlements Responsible for the Delivery of the Entitlement Comments construction extension/upgr ade projects One-time assistance allowance of 15 days minimum wage for the vender for loss of income. С .
 Loss of common prop erty resources 4.
-Loss of cultural and community structures/ public facilities/comm unity forests Common property resources such as community forests, monasteries , temples, irrigation cannel, water supply pipes, electricity poles etc. affected by the Project.
-5.1 Affected community/ Institution/user group responsible for the administration of the property Replacement or restoration of the affected community facilities (including temples, shrines, public water stand posts etc.) in consultation with the affected community.
+Loss of cultural and community structures/ public facilities/comm unity forests 5.1 Affected community/ Institution/user group responsible for the administration of the property Replacement or restoration of the affected community facilities (including temples, shrines, public water stand posts etc.) in consultation with the affected community.
 Or cash compensation for restoring the affected cultural/community structures to the recognized institution/ patron/ custodian of the affected structure.
 Project Assistance to move the structure to a new location Super vision consultant/contr actor to deliver replacement/ restoration of structure/facility The EA, and supervision consultant

 Type of Loss Scope Who is entitled Entitlements Responsible for the Delivery of the Entitlement Comments F. Other unanticipated impacts 5.
+Unanticipated adverse impacts due to project intervention or associated activity.
 Unanticipated involuntary and other impacts of the subprojects will be documented during the implementation phase and mitigated based on provision made in the CRIPPF.
-The EA and project implementation authorities will finalize the entitlements in line with GoN legal provisions and ADB's SPS, 2009. intervention or associated activity.
+The EA and project implementation authorities will finalize the entitlements in line with GoN legal provisions and ADB's SPS, 2009.